zaengle/pipeline/README.md

 #### Pipes

-Separate your business logic into appropriate "pipes" each of which should implement the `Zaengle\Pipeline\Contracts\PipeInterface`.
+Separate your business logic into appropriate "pipes," each of which should implement the `Zaengle\Pipeline\Contracts\PipeInterface`.

 ```php
 <?php